junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Cas gives him a stern look.
 "No, Dean.
 I don't think this will work.
 He might kill you!"

-Dean fiddles the stapler in his hand.
+Dean fiddles with the stapler in his hand.
 "Maybe we won't even need any weapon.
-Didn't that Ghostfacers tutorial say, we have other ways to, uh --" he tries to think of a word that is not "kill" but means the same, "-- to let go of a ghost."
+Didn't that Ghostfacers tutorial also say, we have other ways to, uh --" he tries to think of a word that is not "kill" but means the same, "-- to let go of a ghost."

-"By burning their remains."
-Cas remembers just as clearly as he does.
+"By burning their remains," Cas remembers just as clearly as he does.

 "If we are lucky enough to find," Dean says easily.

 Cas's frown knits tight.
 "I don't like it when we rely on luck for success."

 "I don't, either.
 But it's probably our best shot, right?"
-Dean says force-cheerfully, heading to the gallery.
+Dean says, force-cheerfully, heading to the gallery.

 <br>

-Unsurprisingly, not many people is really interested in the company's history -- and by "not many people", he really means no one.
+Unsurprisingly, not many people are really interested in the company's history -- and by "not many people", he really means no one.
 It's quiet in the middle of the day.

-Dean and Cas step in the organized room, with old photos and objects from the old times, starting from the founder's photos.
+Dean and Cas step into the organized room, with old photos and objects from the old times, starting from the founder's photos.

 And the very first one has a familiar face.

 "P. T. Sandover, founder of the company," Dean reads out the words under the photo.
 "That's him, that's the ghost."

-The old man still wears the same vintaged shirt and coat in the photo as on the ghost.
+The old man still wears the same vintage shirt and coat in the photo as on the ghost.

-The next table has a long article introducing Mr. Sandover's life, from his life to his death.
+The next table has a long article introducing Mr. Sandover's life, from his birth to his death.

 "Looks like he's cremated," Dean grimaces.
-"So no body to burn."
-His fingers wrap around a lighter he managed to find in his pocket, starting to wonder if this is a big mistake, if they are to rushed to jump in this without enough preparation.
+"So there's no body to burn."
+His fingers wrap around a lighter he managed to collect in his pocket, starting to wonder if this is a big mistake, if they are too rushed to jump into this without enough preparation.
+But knowing another employee could die today, and another the next day, Dean just doesn't think they have any luxury in time.

 "But there might still be other genetic remains."
 Cas comforts him, moving on to look at the photo on the next display table.